 *Those seeking employment

 “Each professor possesses a depth of experience and knowledge in their respective field and is committed to facilitating student growth” – Mark Kimmel, Class of 2017.

 “The versatile and rigorous curriculum builds a solid academic and clinical foundation that prepares students for success in clinical rotations” – Anthony Ng Class of 2016

 Our DPT program is a full-time, three-year, day program.
-The program on the Newark campus begins in August; the Blackwood campus program begins in May.
-October 1 is the application deadline.
+The program, based on the RBHS – Newark campus begins in July October 1 is the application deadline.

-The following are routes of entry into each program:
+The following are routes of entry into the program: